LevelUpMarketers/trying-to-adult-rva-2025/docs/EventMetricsExport.md

 warnings that appear if the export is triggered after output has started.
 The export response includes caching and MIME headers so modern browsers recognize the download as safe.
+Columns automatically resize to fit the header text for readability.